JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ### Alignment

-Tell the engine if the block should be left or right aligned.
+Tell the engine if the block should be left or right-aligned.

 ### Vertical offset

 Move the block up or down x lines.
-For example `vertical_offset: 1` moves the prompt down one line, `vertical_offset: -1` moves it up one line.
+For example, `vertical_offset: 1` moves the prompt down one line, `vertical_offset: -1` moves it up one line.

 ### Horizontal offset